Damages for Indirect Patent Infringement

 The conflict between the two approaches raises fundamental, unanswered questions concerning the relationship between patent infringement and ordinary torts.
 This Article fills a gap in the literature by identifying, and working toward unraveling, one of the puzzles of indirect infringement.
 Specifically, it examines what the legal fiction of formally imputing an act of one entity to another — an important tenet of secondary liability in tort — means for patent damages.
-The answer is surprising: the atomistic approach is consistent with the principles of tort law, but is utterly at odds with well-established, general rules for determining patent damages.
+The answer is surprising: the atomistic approach is consistent with the principles of tort law, but is at odds with well-established, general rules for determining patent damages.
 Conversely, the evidentiary approach seems to ignore tort law’s imputation principle and embodies the pragmatic, patent-specific damages rules that the atomistic approach eschews.
 This Article resolves the tension in favor of the evidentiary approach and explains that considerations of policy, logic, and precedent support a damages analysis that reflects fundamental differences between patent law and tort law.